Download a hard copy as a Word Document.

 - Similarly, avoid making your phage sound like a disease.
 Stay away from “Georgeitis”, “Veronicalgia”, and “Marcilepsy”.

 - Phage names are case-sensitive, so be consistent with CAPS/lowercase letters.
 If the phage is RedRock in one place, it should not be redrock or Redrock in another place.

 - Do not use a single person’s first and last names.
 Example: “GrahamHatfull” is not an acceptable name.
 However, you could name your phage “Graham” or “Hatfull” or “Gratfull”.

 - Phage names cannot begin with “The” or its equivalents in other languages.
 Instead of “TheHammer”, use “Hammer".

 - Phage names should be easily pronounceable.
-The phage “Gf33Rf22” technically fulfills the above rules, but it is difficult to say out loud and would likely be rejected.
+The phage “Gf33Rf22” may technically fulfill the above rules, but it is difficult to say out loud and would likely be vetoed.
 This also applies to initial-type names.
 Avoid things like “Rnt15” and instead make sure to have a word-like, pronounceable part, such as “Runt15”.

 - Avoid all CAPS.
 In addition to making your phage name seem angry or like it forgot to turn off Caps Lock, these names often appear similar to old systematic names which we are trying to avoid.
 So “BALL16” and “JNK1” are not good choices.
 Try “Ball16” or “Jenks” instead.